-These terms actually only refer to the business targeting of the SaaS product.
+These terms actually refer to the business targeting of the SaaS product.

-- And horizontal SaaS is a SaaS that performs a function across verticals, i.e a payroll solution
+- Horizontal SaaS is a SaaS that performs a function across verticals, i.e. a payroll solution

-Now that we’ve explained what SaaS is, and before we dive into the architecture, it’s worth asking why SaaS is the show stopper it is.
+Now that we’ve explained what SaaS is, and before we dive into the architecture, it’s worth asking why SaaS is such a show-stopper.
 After all, SaaS: